Another Code: R – A Journey into Lost Memories: Reception

 The game received a score of all four sevens for a total of 28 out of 40 from Japanese gaming magazine Famitsu.
 Elsewhere, it received a bit more mixed reviews than the original Another Code according to the review aggregation website Metacritic.
 It was the 11th best-selling game in Japan during the week of its release, selling fewer than 15,000 copies.

 Chris Schilling of The Daily Telegraph gave the game 8/10.
 He gave praise to the puzzles and the touching story with its mature themes, stating that they help keep interest even when the game's story meanders.
-He also praised the game's watercolor visuals, saying that they make the world a pleasure to be in.
+He also praised the game's watercolour visuals, saying that they make the world a pleasure to be in.

-Despite mixed reception and lackluster sales, Another Code: R has gained a reception as an underrated game over the years.
+Despite mixed reception and lacklustre sales, Another Code: R has gained a reception as an underrated game over the years.
 Chris Schilling of The Telegraph, who gave praise to the game in his review, rated Another Code: R as one of the top ten underrated games of 2009, in December of the same year.
 The game has particularly garnered some positive reception following the end of the Wii's lifespan.
 Kate Willaert of A Critical Hit put the game seventh in a shared seventh place in "Top 20 Games Nintendo Wouldn't Release In The US", alongside Last Window: The Secret of Cape West, another title by Cing.
 She said that it had a "beautifully designed and animated world" and also praised the game's cover art as "one of the nicest looking of 2009".
 GameCentral on Metro UK called the game a "hidden gem of the Wii", praising the graphics, animations, soundtrack, puzzles, and in particular, the story and Ashley's "realistically written" character.
-Game journalist Chris Scullion put Another Code: R in his list of the 30 best Wii games calling it "cracking" and considering Ashley to be a "rare" example of a "well-rounded female lead".
+Game journalist Chris Scullion put Another Code: R in his list of the 30 best Wii games, calling it "cracking" and considering Ashley to be a "rare" example of a "well-rounded female lead".
 A decade after the game's release, in 2019, Charles Herold of Lifewire called Another Code: R one of the "top 5 missing Wii games", referring to its lack of an American release.

 Positive analysis has also been directed at its angle of storytelling.
 Anthony John Agnello of The A.V.
 Club has praised how the game's storytelling "thrived on boredom".
 He stated that Another Code: R's story sandwiches exciting, large moments between hours of tedious conversations, in a way that allows the game to thrive on this, by making players experience the "beauty of real boredom [...] the color of a natural life", in a way that is "unexpectedly intoxicating".
 He compared the experience of Another Code: R "to waking up in the morning and realizing how miraculous it is that you are alive".

-Ashley in her Another Code: R variation has appeared in the Super Smash Bros. for 3DS and Wii U and Super Smash Bros.
-Ultimate iterations of the Nintendo crossover fighting series Super Smash Bros.
+Ashley in her Another Code: R variation has appeared in the Super Smash Bros.
+Ultimate iteration of the Nintendo crossover fighting series Super Smash Bros.